rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 They are not omniscient.
 They are not omnipresent.

 And thankfully for us, fallen angels are subject to God's sovereignty.
-He allows this battle of will for our salvation.
+He allows this spiritual battle for our salvation.